UE Megablast full review

 UE is infamous for its range of Bluetooth speakers, from the UE Boom to the Roll 2 to the Wonderboom, not only because of impressive audio quality but also because UE looks after its customers.
 You see, UE speaker owners will continue to receive new features via software updates for quite some time after release.

 But even though they are adored, UE’s speaker range needs something new.
-And with 2017 being the year of virtual assistants, it seems only fitting to build one of the best virtual assistants into one of the best Bluetooth speakers.
+And with an increase of interest of virtual assistants, it seems only fitting to build one of the best virtual assistants into one of the best Bluetooth speakers.
 The UE Blast and Megablast offer the same high-end audio experience as their predecessors along with Amazon Alexa support, offering a world of possibilities for those that use them.

 The question is, is the UE Megablast worth the expensive price tag?
 Or should you invest in an Amazon Echo Dot and a cheaper Bluetooth speaker?
 We’ve spent some time with the UE Megablast, and here’s our review.

 Before we get too far into the review, let’s quickly discuss the pricing and availability of UE’s latest speaker, the Megablast.
 Admittedly it’s not cheap at £269.99, making it more expensive than Amazon’s own Alexa-enabled Echo speaker, but we believe that the functionality, design and sound quality of the UE Megablast make it worth that much money.